 Minor in French Studies

-Requirements for a Minor in French Studies at UNLV include, in addition to University and College of Liberal Arts requirements, a minimum of 18 credits of FREN coursework.
+Requirements for a Minor in French Studies at UNLV consist of a minimum of 18 credits of FREN or WLC coursework.
 These may include FREN 213 and FREN 214.
 The 12 remaining credits are to be at the upper division (300-400) level, six of which must be in composition and conversation.
+Students earning minors must take at least one literature course.

 - Students will be able to engage in conversation, provide and obtain information, express feelings and emotions, and exchange opinions.